Valvoline Inc. (NYSE:VVV) Plans $0.13 Quarterly Dividend

-Valvoline Inc. (NYSE:VVV) declared a quarterly dividend on Thursday, November 11th, Zacks reports.
-Shareholders of record on Monday, November 29th will be paid a dividend of 0.125 per share by the basic materials company on Wednesday, December 15th.
-This represents a $0.50 annualized dividend and a yield of 1.42%.
+Valvoline Inc. (NYSE:VVV) announced a quarterly dividend on Thursday, November 11th, Zacks reports.
+Investors of record on Monday, November 29th will be paid a dividend of 0.125 per share by the basic materials company on Wednesday, December 15th.
+This represents a $0.50 dividend on an annualized basis and a dividend yield of 1.42%.
 The ex-dividend date of this dividend is Friday, November 26th.

-Valvoline has increased its dividend by 109.5% over the last three years and has increased its dividend annually for the last 4 consecutive years.
+Valvoline has raised its dividend payment by 109.5% over the last three years and has increased its dividend annually for the last 4 consecutive years.
 Valvoline has a dividend payout ratio of 23.0% meaning its dividend is sufficiently covered by earnings.
-Equities research analysts expect Valvoline to earn $2.55 per share next year, which means the company should continue to be able to cover its $0.50 annual dividend with an expected future payout ratio of 19.6%.
+Analysts expect Valvoline to earn $2.55 per share next year, which means the company should continue to be able to cover its $0.50 annual dividend with an expected future payout ratio of 19.6%.

+In other news, insider Julie Marie O’daniel sold 4,969 shares of Valvoline stock in a transaction dated Friday, August 20th.
+The stock was sold at an average price of $29.81, for a total value of $148,125.89.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+0.62% of the stock is currently owned by insiders.

+A hedge fund recently raised its stake in Valvoline stock.
+Morgan Stanley increased its holdings in Valvoline Inc. (NYSE:VVV) by 67.3% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 236,344 shares of the basic materials company’s stock after purchasing an additional 95,051 shares during the quarter.
+Morgan Stanley owned approximately 0.13% of Valvoline worth $7,672,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Institutional investors own 92.73% of the company’s stock.

-A number of research firms have recently commented on VVV.
-Morgan Stanley boosted their price target on Valvoline from $31.00 to $34.00 and gave the stock an “equal weight” rating in a report on Monday, August 9th.
-Zacks Investment Research lowered Valvoline from a “buy” rating to a “hold” rating in a research report on Wednesday.
+A number of equities research analysts recently issued reports on the company.
+Zacks Investment Research downgraded Valvoline from a “buy” rating to a “hold” rating in a research report on Wednesday.
+Monness Crespi & Hardt raised their price target on Valvoline from $36.00 to $40.00 and gave the company a “buy” rating in a research report on Wednesday, October 13th.
 Seaport Res Ptn upgraded Valvoline from a “neutral” rating to a “buy” rating in a research report on Wednesday, October 13th.
-Monness Crespi & Hardt boosted their price objective on Valvoline from $36.00 to $40.00 and gave the stock a “buy” rating in a research report on Wednesday, October 13th.
-Finally, Seaport Global Securities upgraded Valvoline from a “neutral” rating to a “buy” rating and set a $45.00 price target on the stock in a research report on Wednesday, October 13th.
-Two research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-Based on data from MarketBeat.com, Valvoline presently has a consensus rating of “Buy” and an average target price of $34.89.
+Seaport Global Securities upgraded Valvoline from a “neutral” rating to a “buy” rating and set a $45.00 price target on the stock in a research report on Wednesday, October 13th.
+Finally, Morgan Stanley raised their price target on Valvoline from $31.00 to $34.00 and gave the company an “equal weight” rating in a research report on Monday, August 9th.
+Two research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus target price of $34.89.

-In other Valvoline news, insider Julie Marie O’daniel sold 4,969 shares of the stock in a transaction on Friday, August 20th.
-The stock was sold at an average price of $29.81, for a total transaction of $148,125.89.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Corporate insiders own 0.62% of the company’s stock.

-An institutional investor recently raised its position in Valvoline stock.
-Morgan Stanley lifted its stake in Valvoline Inc. (NYSE:VVV) by 67.3% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 236,344 shares of the basic materials company’s stock after acquiring an additional 95,051 shares during the period.
-Morgan Stanley owned approximately 0.13% of Valvoline worth $7,672,000 at the end of the most recent reporting period.
-Hedge funds and other institutional investors own 92.73% of the company’s stock.

 Valvoline Company Profile